Escape-Technologies/graphql-armor/services/docs/docs/plugins/character-limit.md

 ## Design decisions

-This plugin relies on a parser plugin to works and access query from the context.
+This plugin relies on a parser plugin to works and access query document through the context.

-This should be supported by the engine you use.
+This plugin is not part of the core package as your engine may provide such feature.

-If you experience any issues, please open an issue.
+This plugin does not limit the size of input variables.